rule

 Text 26

-You, o sharpest of swords, may you in the hands of the Lord cut to pieces, chop up, the enemy soldiers.
-O shield marked with a hundred shining moons, blind the eyes of the envious so full of evil and pluck their sinful eyeballs out.
+You, oh sharpest of all swords [oh Nandaka], may you in the hands of the Lord cut to pieces, chop up, the enemy soldiers.
+Oh shield marked with a hundred shining moons, blind the eyes of the evil-minded ones so full of anger and pluck out their sinful eyeballs.

 You, o sharpest of swords, may you in the hands of the Lord cut to pieces, chop up, the enemy soldiers.
 O shield marked with a hundred shining moons, blind the eyes of the envious so full of evil and pluck their sinful eyeballs out.
 (Vedabase)